Schetkiglobe7/voxel-sandbox-engine/.github/commit-convention.md

 - `fix` Commits that fix an API or UI bug of a preceded `feat` commit
 - `refactor` Commits that rewrite or restructure code without altering API or UI behavior
 - `perf` Commits are special type of `refactor` commits that specifically improve performance
-- `style` Commits that address code style (e.g., white-space, formatting, missing semi-colons) and do not affect application behavior
+- `style` Commits that address code style (e.g., white-space, formatting, missing semicolons) and do not affect application behavior
 - `test` Commits that add missing tests or correct existing ones
 - `docs` Commits that exclusively affect documentation
 - `build` Commits that affect build-related components such as build tools, dependencies, project version, ...